 Visa granted but unable to travel within 90-day validity of your entry visa vignette

-If you have obtained your visa but not yet arrived in the UK, you must check that the visa sticker (‘entry clearance vignette’) in your passport will still be valid for your intended travel dates.
+If you have obtained your visa but not yet arrived in the UK, you should check that the visa sticker (‘entry clearance vignette’) in your passport will still be valid at the date you intend to travel.
+In the event you are unable to arrive in the UK before your entry clearance expires, it's possible that you may also be arriving too late to start your course so you should check with your department or school whether your delayed arrival can still be accommodated.